fmhk23/NEM-KYU/README.md

 [mosaic]
 namespace:namespace which issued holiday mosaic.
-mosaic:holiday mosaic, this mosaic is sent to company adress by nem-kyu.
+mosaic:holiday mosaic, this mosaic is sent to company adress by NEM-KYU.

 [app]
 secret: secret key for Flask.

 ### trigger.js
-Since company address is coded in the script directly, update it.
+Update company address in line 11.
+Update the namespace and mosaic name in line 34.

-### update_calendar.js
+### update_calendar.py
 Update calendarId in line 71.

-## Issue
+## Issues
+If you have any issue or question, please make a new issue.
+Simple ones can be accepted via twitter: [@heiuchi23](https://twitter.com/heiuchi23).

 ## License
-MIT
+This software is released under the MIT License.